Cap32/import-file/README.md

 [![Build Status](https://travis-ci.org/Cap32/import-file.svg?branch=master)](https://travis-ci.org/Cap32/import-file)

-  Import the closest file with loader.
+  Import the closest file as a node module with loader.

 ## What is it